tgc-bot/FourAcesContracts/Membership.md

         12. Further warnings – Chip-value penalty (50-1500 or 1-15% of
             net worth)

-    55. Members must first be issued two “No penalty” warning citations before a fine may be given.
+    55. Members MUST first be issued two “No penalty” warning citations before a fine MAY be given.

-    56. Fines must be fair and proportional to the infraction at hand.
+    56. Fines MUST be fair and proportional to the infraction at hand.

     57. If a Member receives more than 3 citations within a week, they are applicable to have their Membership Terminated